 • Blaze your own trail.
 Learn to play games at least well enough to see what your children find so enjoyable.
 You may be surprised by the bonds you forge.

 The video game industry wants us to think it has our best interests in mind.
-Despite ESRB ratings and some parental controls, it's safe to say game manufacturers are paying far more attention to profits and market share.
+But despite ESRB ratings and some parental controls, it's safe to say game manufacturers are paying far more attention to profits and market share.
 Don't take it personally.
-It's business.
+It's just business.
 The music industry, Hollywood and the TV networks worship at the same church.
 What that tells me as I game with my teenage son is this: It's up to me to stay involved.